WemimoAdewale/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that counts the number of subdirectories in path
+script that prints environmental variables